gbiagini97/letterboxd-sls/README.md

-# Yet another article about Appsync and DynamoDB (but with metrics!)
+# Domain and data modeling with Appsync and DynamoDB

 With REST we had an architectural style with a set of constraints that lets you interfact with Resources.
 The advent of GraphQL emphasized the fuzziness of those constraints by providing a full blown specification that defines the conceptual model as a graph.